-Our province also has an extensive and remarkably consistent record of conflict between lawmakers, employers and working people.
-In July 1918, United Mine Workers organizer and pacifist, Albert "Ginger" Goodwin, was shot by a private policeman outside Cumberland.
-His murder sparked Canada's first general strike as B.C. workers walked off the job in protest.
+BC also has an extensive and remarkably consistent record of conflict between lawmakers, employers and working people.
+In July 1918, United Mine Workers organizer and pacifist, Albert "Ginger" Goodwin, (pictured below in 1911 in Cumberland BC) was shot to death by a private policeman searching for draft dodgers outside Cumberland BC.
+That occurred 6 days before amnesty was granted.
+Many have expressed the view that he was shot at the direction of the federal government, for his organizing activities, first in Cape Breton, then Merritt, Fernie, and Trail BC.
+He had called for a general strike in the event that any worker was drafted against their will.
+His murder sparked Canada's first general strike as BC workers walked off the job on August 2, 1918 in protest.